-Refresh Audit Log Viewer gives you the option to refresh the log manually.
+Refresh Activity Log Viewer gives you the option to refresh the log manually.
 For most sites, leave this set to “Automatic.”

 Alerts Time Format / Alerts Timestamp allows you to choose between 12- and 24-hour time formats, as well as choosing local vs. UTC time.

-Audit Log Columns Selection lets you customize what information you see on the audit log viewer screen.
+Activity Log Columns Selection lets you customize what information you see on the activity log viewer screen.
 Perhaps you don’t care to see the “Alert Code,” so you would hide it here.
 NOTE: Even if you disable them here, they will still be collected in the database.